funttastic/universal_kotlin/readme.md

 > com.company.team.project.dsl.model.enum_.ModuleEnum

 Also you can enable or disable modules using environment variables.
-Check the [common-single_sources](common/multiple_sources) module for an example.
+Check the [common-multiple_sources](common/multiple_sources) module for an example.

 ## Running the tests

-To run the tests / checks do:
+To run the tests/checks do:

 ```
 ./gradlew check